RakhithJK/spyder-ide-spyder-wiki/Contributing-to-Spyder.md

 * [Gitter Chat Room](https://gitter.im/spyder-ide/public)

-## Creating, improving and updating documentation :books:
+## Creating, improving updating documentation :books:
 If you want to know more information on how to improve the documentation, please visit [[this section|Dev:-Documentation]]

 ## Translating Spyder :gb: :fr: :es: